HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 ###### Strict exception handling
 It was essential to handle and recover errors that cause harmful results strictly because this system was trained in real environment.
 I handled many abnormal situations like twisted guidewire and path deviation by excessive manipulation.
+Communication manipulator exception was another serious handling point because it could lead system procedure to be halted.

 <figure>
   <img src="/images/medipixel/profile_biorobot_except_twisted.png" width="60%">
 </figure>

-###### Communication policy
-Communication manipulator exception was another serious handling point because it could lead system procedure to be halted.

 ##### Experiment